jluby127/AstroQ/README.md

-# KPF-CC Autoscheduler
+# AstroQ
-This software represents Version 2.0 of the KPF-CC autoscheduler.
-The algorithm is now more granular, working on the timescale of "slots" and trying to schedule targets into specific slots within the semester.
-This new framework allows additional features as well.
+This software represents Version 2.0 of the KPF-CC autoscheduler, known as AstroQ.

 This package contains the code for solving two related problems:
 1. Optimal Semester Scheduler -- Determine which targets should be observed on which nights